Skip to content

 If the Spigot is Stuck or Rusted

-• Pipe Wrench (for stubborn spigots) – Provides extra grip if the packing nut won’t budge.
+• Pipe Wrench.
+For stubborn spigots, this gives you extra grip if the packing nut won’t budge.

 Repair Options